wayne-wu/java_concurrency/README.md

 Java Training Project 2
 =======================

-In this project, you will create a multi-threaded library for buying tickets.
+In this project, you will create a multi-threaded library that manages the purchase of tickets.
+The library must manage ticket state stored in a file and invoking a webservice to complete a purchase transaction.

+Your goal is to build a robust library that can handle concurrent requests as well as tolerate crashes.

 Some of the things you will learn, include:

-* how to create concurrent tasks using Executors.
-* how to execute a task periodically.
+* achieving resilience between storage and a webservice without a global lock.
-* how to use locks to protect data that is accessed by multiple threads.
+* using locks to protect data accessed by multiple threads.
+* creating concurrent and periodic tasks using Executors.
 * testing multi-threaded code with a multi-threaded test.
-* how to write code that can complete transactions that were incomplete due to a crash.
-* when building a new feature, it is good practice to first work out the interfaces before starting to write code.
-This project has already defined the library's interface which demonstrates the necessary detail needed for a quality implementation.
-We expect that you do the same for any internal interfaces (i.e. classes) in your implementation.
+* API-first development.
+This project provides a complete interface in which you provide the implementation.
+The interface has been designed and documented at a level that demonstrates the type of quality we would like to see in the code you write in all your future projects.
+Moreover, we hope this exercise provides an example of the best practice of developing interfaces before writing code.

 ### Submission